Sreyeesh/pipeline-tools/README.md

 - **Go back**: Press Enter to return to app selection

 **Auto-save magic** (Blender): When you create a new file, press Ctrl+S and it automatically saves to the correct versioned filename in `05_WORK/` - no "Save As" dialog needed!

+#### Natural phrases you can use
+- “open project 1 with blender” (or krita)
+- “add environment asset called Forest_BG for show DMO”
+- “add shot SH010 Opening scene for show DMO”
+- “work on Forest_BG in krita” (adds/updates a task and opens workfiles)
+- “add task Paint for DMO_ENV_Forest_BG”; “mark task Paint for DMO_ENV_Forest_BG done”
+- “list assets for show DMO”; “list tasks for DMO_ENV_Forest_BG”
+- “show workspace”; “show project structure”

 #### Other Commands
 - Tasks: `tasks add DMO_SH010 Layout`, `tasks list DMO_SH010`, `tasks status DMO_SH010 Layout in_progress`